EVERY STUDENT SUCCEEDS ACT AND TITLE I

 **Haz clic aquí para leer esta información en español.

-The NCLB law says that you can ask for information about the professional qualifications of your child’s classroom teachers, including licensing and academic degrees.
-You also have the right to know whether your child is being provided services by paraprofessionals and what their qualifications are.
-We are pleased to report that all teachers in District 214 are highly qualified, as defined by the Illinois State Board of Education.
+The ESSA law states that parents can ask for information about the professional qualifications of their children’s classroom teachers, including licensing and academic degrees.
+Parents also have the right to know whether their children are being provided services by paraprofessionals and their level of qualifications.
+All teachers in District 214 are highly qualified, as defined by the Illinois State Board of Education.
 Highly qualified teachers have a bachelor’s degree or higher and a state teaching license.
 In addition, for each core subject area of teaching responsibility, all teachers have either passed a content-area test or completed a college degree in that subject.
 All paraprofessionals are endorsed by the state as paraprofessional educators, having completed at least 60 semester hours of college credit or the equivalent.